lmbr-pip/github-contributions-script/README.md

 # Overview

-An example of calling GitHub's Search Issue API to pull contributions for a given list of contributors
+An example of calling GitHub's Search Issue API to pull contributions for a given list of contributors.

+Uses Python 3.10+ (uses `matcher`)

-Exports list of merged PRs or opened issues as a CSV file.
+Exports list of merged PRs, reviewed PRs or opened issues as a CSV file.

 Allows users to search by date range and tracked contributions by user, by repository or by team (a list of users).